The U.S.Army in World War One 1917-18.

 This decision about the equipment of the US Army during World War One also meant that no shipping space was needed to transport large quantities of American weapons and equipment overseas.
 This could instead be used to bring faster a larger number of US soldiers to Europe.
 This clever strategy allows that as early as 1917-18 about two million US soldiers were able to cross the North Atlantic.

-The US declared war on Germany on April 6, 1917 and the peace strength of the US army amounted to 190,000 officers and men.
-Of these, the first soldiers arrived on June 26, 1917 in France.
+The US declared war on Germany on April 6, 1917, and the peace strength of the US army amounted to 190,000 officers and men.
+Of these, the first soldiers arrived at June 26, 1917, in France.

 Uniforms and small arms

 The US troops arrived in Europe with their own uniforms and American built small arms.
 The USA had introduced a khaki-colored uniform in 1903.
 On their arrival in France, they received partly French uniform parts, British steel helmets and gas masks.
 However, the Afro-American units were allotted to the French units and instead received the French Adrian helmets.